Herbert Backe: Biography

-Backe joined the SA in 1922 and in 1925 in Hanover the Nazi Party.
+Backe joined the SA in 1922, and in 1925 he joined the Nazi Party at Hanover.
 After the dissolution of the regional political entity (Gau) for South-Hanover, Backe let his membership expire.

-In 1927 Backe was inspector and administrator on a big farm in Pommern.
-In 1928 he was married to Ursula.
+In 1927, Backe was inspector and administrator on a big farm in Pomerania.
+In 1928, he was married to Ursula.
 With financial support of his father-in-law, in November 1928 he became tenant of domain Hornsen, with around 950 acres in the district of Alfeld.
 He proceeded to lead the farm successfully.
-After the Nazi seizure of power, Backe became the State Secretary in the Reich Ministry of Food and Agriculture on 27 October 1933, and in the same month he joined the SS.
-Backe became a member of the Prussian State Council and, in October 1936, he was made the agricultural representative to Hermann Göring's Four Year Plan.
-When the minister of Food and Agriculture Richard Walther Darré was placed on an extended leave of absence on 23 May 1942, Backe was charged with carrying out his responsibilities, though nominally remaining State Secretary.
-Backe also was charged with Darré's responsibilities as Reich Farmers Leader in the Nazi Party national leadership.
-On 9 November 1942, Backe was promoted to SS-Senior Group Leader (SS-Obergruppenführer).
-On 6 April 1944, Hitler finally named Backe minister of the Reich Ministry of Food and Agriculture.
+On 27 October 1933, after the Nazi seizure of power, Backe became the State Secretary in the Reich Ministry of Food and Agriculture, and in the same month he joined the SS.
+Backe became a member of the Prussian State Council and in October 1936 he was made the agricultural representative to Hermann Göring's Four Year Plan.
+When Reichsminister of Food and Agriculture Richard Walther Darré was placed on an extended leave of absence on 23 May 1942, Backe was charged with carrying out his responsibilities, among which was his role as Reich Farmers Leader in the Nazi Party national leadership, though nominally remaining State Secretary.
+On 9 November 1942, Backe was promoted to SS-Senior Group Leader (SS-Obergruppenführer), a rank roughly equivalent to lieutenant general.
+On 6 April 1944, Hitler named Backe as Darré's successor as Reichsminister of the Reich Ministry of Food and Agriculture.

-Backe was a prominent member of the younger generation of Nazi technocrats who occupied second-tier administrative positions in the Nazi system such as Reinhard Heydrich, Werner Best, and Wilhelm Stuckart.
-Like Stuckart, who held the real power in the Interior Ministry (officially led by Wilhelm Frick) and Wilhelm Ohnesorge in the Reich Postal Ministry (officially led by the conservative Paul Eltz-Rübenach), Backe was the de facto Minister of Food and Agriculture under Darré, even before he formally took over those duties.
+Backe was a prominent member of the younger generation of Nazi technocrats who occupied second-tier administrative positions in the Nazi system, such as Reinhard Heydrich, Werner Best, and Wilhelm Stuckart.
+Like Stuckart, who held the real power in the Interior Ministry (officially led by Wilhelm Frick) and Wilhelm Ohnesorge in the Reich Postal Ministry (officially led by the conservative Paul Eltz-Rübenach), Backe had already been the de facto Reichsminister of Food and Agriculture under Darré, even before he formally attained the position.

 Hunger Plan

-Backe was nominated by the Reich Minister for the Occupied Eastern Territories, Alfred Rosenberg, as the Secretary of State of the Reichskommissariat Ukraine where he could implement his radical and racist policies, the Hunger Plan (Der Hungerplan also Der Backe-Plan).
+Alfred Rosenberg, the Reichsminister for the Occupied Eastern Territories nominated Backe as the Secretary of State of the Reichskommissariat Ukraine where he could implement his radical and racist policies, the Hunger Plan (Der Hungerplan, or Der Backe-Plan).
 Its objective was to inflict deliberate mass starvation on the Slavic civilian populations under German occupation by directing all food supplies to the German home population and the German Armed forces on the Eastern Front.
 The most important accomplice of Herbert Backe was Hans-Joachim Riecke, who headed the agricultural section of the Economic Staff East.
-According to the historian Timothy Snyder, as a result of Backe's plan, "4.2 million Soviet citizens (largely Russians, Belarusians, and Ukrainians) were starved by the German occupiers in 1941–1944".
+According to the historian Timothy Snyder, "4.2 million Soviet citizens (largely Russians, Belarusians, and Ukrainians) were starved by the German occupiers in 1941–1944" as a direct, attributable result of Backe's designs.